 With its over 51 kilometers (32 miles) of length, the Lake Garda is the largest lake in Italy, as well as the most visited.
 Located between Venice and Milan, this lake is considered an authentic natural treasure, thanks to the variety of landscapes: from the beaches with crystal clear water (along the southern shores) to rocky cliffs (above the northern shoreline).

 The lovely Sirmione is certainly one of the most representative destinations around Lake Garda.
 Surrounded by breathtaking landscapes and embellished by architectural treasures, this town attracts many tourists for its thermal waters, through which it is possible to enjoy moments of unforgettable relax, also on the peaceful Sirmione beach.

 What to do in Sirmione?
-From the cultural point of view, the most important monuments are the prestigious churches of St. Anne, St. Mary of the Snows, St. Peter in Mavino and the Oratory of Saints Vito and Modesto.
-Worth visiting is also the Medieval Castle, a fortress guarding the only access point to the southern city center, built during the 13th and 14th century, and the "Grotte di Catullo", a Roman house built between the end of the 1st century BC and the 1st century AD, on the tip of the Sirmione peninsula.
+From the cultural point of view, the most important monuments to visit are the prestigious churches of St. Anne, St. Mary of the Snows, St. Peter in Mavino and the Oratory of Saints Vito and Modesto.
+Worth visiting is also the Medieval Castle, a fortress guarding the only access point to the southern city center, built during the 13th and 14th century, and the "Grotte di Catullo", a Roman house built between the end of the 1st century BC and the 1st century AD, on the top of the Sirmione peninsula.

-This and much more can be discovered with a day trip from Verona to Sirmione, an amazing experience to enrich your hilday!
+This and much more can be discovered with a day trip to Verona and Lake Garda from Milan, an amazing experience to enrich your holiday!

 Due to its cultural heritage and its magical atmosphere, Riva del Garda is considered one the most beautiful destinations on Lake Garda.
 Riva del Garda is located in Trentino Alto Adige region and the nearest airport to reach the village is the Verona Villafranca Airport.
 If you're looking for a day trip between natural landscapes and ancient traditions, this town is the ideal destination for you.

-In its historic center, worth visiting is the Baroque church of the Inviolata, designed by a Portuguese architect according to the tradition; Piazza Tre November with the imposing Tower Apponale; Piazza San Rocco, and much more.
+In the Riva del Garda historic center, worth visiting is the Baroque church of the Inviolata, designed by a Portuguese architect according to the tradition; Piazza Tre November with the imposing Tower Apponale; Piazza San Rocco, and much more.

 With its great historic heritage, also recognized by UNESCO, its excellent mild climate and peaceful atmosphere Peschiera del Garda makes an excellent destination for a day trip from Verona, Milan or Venice.
 Don't miss it!

-Given its position and the prohibition of motorboats use, Torbole has become an internationally-renown destinations for lovers of water-sports like windsurf and kitesurf.
+Given its position and the prohibition of motorboats use, the municipality of Nago-Torbole has become an internationally-renown destinations for lovers of water-sports like windsurf and kitesurf.
 The picturesque Torbole sul Garda historic center has preserved its original appearance, typical of a fishing village: the small port with the characteristic 15th-century buildings and narrow streets, where you can breathe a magical atmosphere from the past.

 The village of Torbole was preferred by many illustrious artists, such as the writer Goethe, who defined Torbole as "a marvel of nature, an enchanting place".

 Not far from Verona, the splendid area of Lake Garda hides several picturesque villages worth visiting: one of those is Desenzano del Garda, the ideal destination for a day trip from Verona or a one day excursion from Milan.
 If you prefer visit this village by yourself, you can also take the train from Verona to Desenzano del Garda, and also from Milan and Venice.

 This small town has lots of attractions from the cultural point of view: the 16th-century Piazza Malvezzi, which often hosts live music, but also the Castle, the Cathedral and the Archaeological Museum, with the mosaics and the ruins of the Roman Villa.
 Its picturesque landscape, overlooking the Sirmione Peninsula and Mount Baldo, offers to the visitors amazing picture opportunities, but there are also panoramic roads for bike or motorcycle lovers, that allow you to go from Desenzano del Garda to Sirmione by bike, motorbike or horseback.